 WHO ARE WE?

-A family bonded by a love for travel.
-Reading about places is magical, planning a trip is joyful, and touching down in any new destination fulfills us more than anything else ever could.
-Each of our identities has been shaped by our diverse exposures to an amazing body of mankind….and this is why we believe that we will always have a lifelong, global affair with seeing, understand, and reacting to the world.
+We are a trio who happen to be family.
+Eavesdrop on any of our conversations and within minutes you will feel our pulsating passion and excitement for food, travel and new experiences!
+Reading about places is magical, planning a trip is joyful, getting bargains warms our hearts and touching down in any new destination fulfills us more than anything else ever could.
+We take trips to eat and joyfully recreate the same magic in out kitchens.
+Each of our identities has been shaped by our diverse exposures to an amazing body of mankind….and this is why we believe that we will always have a lifelong, global affair with seeing, understanding, and reacting to the world.

-Nothing completes us as much as the exhilaration of new experiences.
 Travel has become an indispensable part of our hearts and souls.
-But does the world really need one more travel blog?
+And good food is interwoven into the fabric of travel and new experiences.
+But does the world really need one more travel and food blog?
 We can’t answer that.
 But our goal is to extend this forum beyond ourselves and our own reflections, and to engage in a dialogue with fellow globetrotters- to create a place that is a blended cocktail of trip narratives, travel tips, the joys and woes of hotels and airplanes, and a diverse palette of everything else that shapes our tremendous cultural landscape.
 We will write about the mundane and the exotic….you are as likely to find a post on eating the most amazing falafels for under five bucks in NYC as you are to get a peek at the favelas in Brazil.
 We invite you to our home online.
 Visit, linger and share your own experiences.

 In the words of the great Robert Louis Stevenson, “For my part, I travel not to go anywhere, but to go.
 I travel for travel’s sake.
 The great affair is to move.”